Light in correlated disordered media

-As in the case of weakly fluctuating media discussed above, we now need to give an explicit definition of the constant auxiliary background permittivity $\epsilon_\text{b}$, that describes the homogeneous effective medium in which the permittivity fluctuations scatter light.
-We will see that this sole parameter constitutes the essential difference between the two most famous ``mixing rules'' in the literature, due to Bruggeman~\cite{bruggeman1935berechnung} and Maxwell Garnett~\cite{maxwellgarnett1904colours}, presented here in a unique theoretical framework.
+As in the case of weakly fluctuating media discussed previously, we now need to give an explicit definition of the constant auxiliary background permittivity $\epsilon_\text{b}$, that describes the homogeneous effective medium in which the permittivity fluctuations scatter light.
+We will see that this sole parameter constitutes the essential difference between the two celebrated ``mixing rules'' due to~\citet{bruggeman1935berechnung} and \citet{maxwellgarnett1904colours}, presented here in a unique theoretical framework.
 Despite the arbitrariness in the choice of $\epsilon_\text{b}$, it is important to realize that all models would eventually be strictly equivalent when carried out to infinite order.
-The applicability of a model is thus mainly a question of accuracy at the lowest orders and convergence.
+The applicability of a model is thus mainly a question of accuracy at low orders and convergence.